rdbliss/rdbliss.github.io/_posts/2020-02-01-padé-approximations.md

     \frac{(-1)^{n - m}}{2n + 1} {2n - m \choose 2(n - m)}.
 $$

-I have written the rest of this like an informal "lab journal" to show how I actually did every step.
-I have done little *ex post facto* cleaning to make everything look nice.
+I have written the rest of this like an informal "lab journal" with little *ex post facto* cleaning.

 # First steps